Rinzler78/docker.idena-node/README.md

   * [Existing node datas](#existing-node-datas)
   * [Configure image and start container](#configure-image-and-start-container)

 ## Purpose
 This sources allow to create docker image contains all necessary components to run idena-node.

-For more informations on the idena project lets go to => https://idena.io/
+For more informations on the idena project lets go to => https://idena.io/ Downloads and client installation are available at => https://idena.io/?view=download#

 ## docker creation
 ### dockerFile